knicklabs/lorem-ipsum.js/README.md

 ### Notes

-The copy feature requires that you have xclip installed if you are using Lorem Ipsum on Linux.
+The copy feature requires that you have xclip installed if you are using lorem-ipsum.js on Linux.
 The feature will work out of the box on Mac and Windows systems.

 ### License